 Why are volunteers so important to Hospice of Michigan?

-Your role as a volunteer is integral to our organization.
-Whether you’re working alongside our care-giving team, or assisting with office or event planning, we count on volunteers to support our end-of-life mission.
+Volunteers are integral to Hospice of Michigan.
+Whether volunteers are working alongside a care-giving team, or assisting with office or events, volunteers help support Hospice of Michigan’s end-of-life mission.

 How long is the training?

 A six-hour training is required for all volunteers who wish to volunteer with Hospice of Michigan.